 – When we launched, we wanted to be the most helpful to the most people.
 So to do that, we offered every type of local service in every region of the U.S.

-They did the exact opposite of what we advised in our previous article.
+They did the exact opposite of what many marketplace experts recommend.
 Why did this strategy work out for them?
 To understand that, we need to examine their story more closely.

 How Thumbtack got their business off the ground